chrauch/AI-assistant/README.md

 - Revise files into timestamped copies and compare them with the originals without overwriting the source files.
 - Open files and directories in your preferred editor or file explorer.
-- Automate recurring workflows with reusable command scripts and use the assistant from either an interactive shell or a one-shot command.
+- Automate workflows with reusable scripts in interactive or one-shot mode.
 - Choose from many freely available models; the configured model is downloaded automatically when it is first needed.